A happy holiday tablescape by Steven Sabados

 - Insert pine branches into the foam – build up the shape and height you want.

 - Add flowers – Spread them evenly throughout.
 Start with your least expensive pieces and fill in any holes.
-Add the most expensive and attractive florals front and center.
+Add the most expensive and attractive florals front and centre.

 - Spread pinecones and feathers throughout